civican/legisinfo/43-2/bills/C-205/bill_text.md

 ### Section 9.1

-No person shall enter a building or other enclosed place in which animals are kept, **or take in any animal or thing**, knowing that or being reckless as to whether entering such a place **or taking in the animal or thing** could **reasonably** result in the exposure of the animals to a disease or toxic substance that is capable of affecting or contaminating them.
+No person shall, without lawful authority or excuse, enter a building or other enclosed place in which animals are kept knowing that or being reckless as to whether entering such a place could result in the exposure of the animals to a disease or toxic substance that is capable of affecting or contaminating them.

 ### Section 2